flavours/mediakit/README.md

-# Mediakit
+# Media kit

 Welcome to Flavours media kit!
 Feel free to download our brand assets.
 A lot of work went into them, so we appreciate if you leave them unchanged and looking forward to seeing them all over the web.
 Need another asset?
-[Please let us know](ailto:support@divio.com).
+[Please let us know](mailto:support@divio.com).

 ## Primary Logo